 In my book Find the Lost Dollars: 6 Steps to Increase Profits in Architecture, Engineering and Environmental Firms, I reveal six steps to increase profits in an A&E firm, and the same steps can be applied to transforming a group, office or team from one that is underperforming to one that is profitable and held accountable for financial results.

 If after all of these steps have been taken over a reasonable period of time, and performance has still not improved, then there may not be any other option but to replace key staff or close an office all together.
 In many cases, the 80/20 rule will apply, and a few small changes can have big results.
-The key is to figure out what those leverage points are and make improvements quickly rather than let problems fester and deteriorate.
+The key is to figure out what those leverage points are and make improvements quickly rather than let problems fester and deteriorate your business.
 Real improvement can be made with clear communication, determination to instill accountability at every level of the organization, and swift action to stop the bleeding.

 What has your firm done to turn around an underperforming team, group, or office?
 What strategies are our clients employing to help them preserve the firm’s culture and practices across the organization?